undergrad-partner-school

 Student Population Diversity

-In 2023, out of the total number of students enrolled at the institution, the number of Asian students was 12,780, while the number of Black American students was 1,081.
-The school also had 47 students who declared as Native Hawaiian or other Pacific Islander, and 138 American Indian or Alaska Native students.
-There were also 779 students whose ethnicity is unknown.
+This school had 12,108 Asian students and 569 Afro-American students in 2025.
+9,267 undergraduates at this school identified as Hispanic/Latino and 2,258 identified with more than one race.
+The school also had 20 students who declared as Native Hawaiian or other Pacific Islander, and 25 American Indian or Alaska Native students.
+There were also 812 students whose ethnicity is unknown.

 Cost

-Before submitting an application to any college or university, the financial component should be taken into consideration.
-Here are some data on the expenses that most students at this school have.
+Before sending an application to any college or university, the financial component should be taken into account.
+Here are some important facts on University of California, San Diego costs that most students encounter at this school.

 Tuition and Fees